Red Riding Hood 2

 How to read section

 I made the changes and wanted to show my colleagues at work what I had done so asked if I could book a meeting slot to present.
-It was important to me to show them what I had been working on, especially since part of the time was done using the 10% allocated at work to work on projects like this, and I also wanted to see if this was the type of work that could be integrated into the work the lab does.
+It was important to me to show them what I had been working on, especially since part of the time was done using the 10% allocated time at work to work on projects like this, and I also wanted to see if this was the type of work that could be integrated into the work the lab does.

 I took a lot of time to prep for the presentation, had a lot of material, did a trial run with another colleague then dropped about half of the slides as it felt irrelevant.
 The feedback I got was very useful.
 There were questions on why I made certain choices, which made me reflect on them, and suggestions for improvements.